SSA supporting tools as referenced in the SSA Technical Requirements document, and further guidance material

 SSA Credit 3.3 Procurement WHS | Credit 3.2 is mandatory for SSA levels 2B and 3.
 A Procurement WHS Assessment is undertaken to ensure suppliers are appropriately managing their WHS risks.
 The SSA Credit 3.3 - Procurement WHS Template is mandatory unless sufficient evidence is provided to meet the credit (for levels 2B and 3) InfraBuild Steel's evidence of supplier OHS requirements (example and can be used as evidence) Liberty Primary's evidence of supplier OHS requirements (example and can be used as evidence) BlueScope's evidence of supplier OHS requirements (example and can be used as evidence) | 1.
 Provide a completed SSA Credit 3.3 - Procurement WHS Template.
 OR 2.
 Provide evidence the Applicants Procurement System contains: - 95% of suppliers are identified (calculated as a percentage of total spend over a period, the Applicant can use the project identified in SSA Credit 2.2 & 4.1 Steel Supply Sourcing Form) - Evidence the Applicant has undertaken a due diligence assessment of safety management practices for a reasonable sample of its suppliers or an ISO 45001 Certificate or equivalent policies - Evidence suppliers have safety management practices including identifying physical, chemical and biological risks to their staff. | 2B,3 |

 SSA Credit 3.4 Modern Slavery | Credit 3.4 is mandatory for SSA levels 2B and 3.
-A Modern Slavery risk assessment is undertaken to ensure it is not present in the supply chain.
-No SSA template supplied.
-Modern Slavery Act 2018 Australian Government Modern Slavery Statements Register Australian Government resources for preparing Modern Slavery Statements, including Guidance for Reporting Entities, e-Learning modules and videos, tender and contract clauses, and supplier questionnaire. | 1.
-Provide a Modern Slavery Statement in accordance with the requirements of the Federal Modern Slavery Act 2018.
+The Modern Slavery Statement must consider modern slavery risks that may be present anywhere in the Applicants global and domestic operations and supply chains.
+Whilst all suppliers do not need to be listed or have specific risks identified, sufficient details about the suppliers should be provided to clearly identify the products and services within the supply chain that could pose a risk of modern slavery.
+As a minimum, Applicants should consider risks associated with the first tier of their supply chain.
+SSA Credit 3.4 - Register Exemption Declaration (for Applicants that do not meet the definition of a reporting entity under Sections 5 and/or 6 of the Modern Slavery Act)Modern Slavery Act 2018 Australian Government Modern Slavery Statements Register Australian Government resources for preparing Modern Slavery Statements, including Guidance for Reporting Entities, e-Learning modules and videos, tender and contract clauses, and supplier questionnaire. | 1.
+Provide a risk assessment that was undertaken to assess risks of modern slavery in the supply chain, including local and international suppliers.
+2. Provide a Modern Slavery Statement in accordance with the requirements of the Federal Modern Slavery Act 2018.
 This requirement applies to all businesses, regardless of legal obligations.
 The statement must include all 7 mandatory criteria for Modern Slavery Statements under Section 16 of the Act.
-2. Provide evidence of a risk assessment undertaken that assesses risks of modern slavery in the supply chain, including local and international suppliers 3.
-Provide evidence the Modern Slavery statement is published on the Australian Government Modern Slavery Statements Register 4.
-Provide evidence the Modern Slavery Statement is published on the Applicant's website | 2B,3 |
+3. Provide evidence the Modern Slavery Statement is published on the Applicant's website 4.
+Provide evidence the Modern Slavery statement is published on the Australian Government Modern Slavery Statements Register, OR provide a completed SSA Credit 3.4 - Register Exemption Declaration if exempt. | 2B,3 |

 SSA Credit 4.1 Steel Supply Sourcing | Credit 4.1 is mandatory for all SSA levels.
 Select a project completed in the last 12 months (a Green Star project should be used if possible).
 The SSA Credit 2.2 & 4.1 - Steel Supply Sourcing Form is mandatory.
 This is the same form as required in Credit 2.2.
 SSA Verified Manufacturer list and certificates SSA Credit 4.1 - Supplier Declaration (mandatory when enacting grace period) SSA Credit 4.1 - Manufacturer Declaration (mandatory when enacting grace period) SSA Credit 2.2 & 4.1 - Supplier Declaration of Conformity (mandatory when claiming SSA certification on a given project (Green Star project or other project specifying SSA certification) EPD Australasia EPD International | 1.
 Provide a correctly completed SSA Credit 2.2 & 4.1 - Steel Supply Sourcing Form for a project completed in the last 12 months declaring all steel feedstock sourced for the project.
 List of all steel products purchased for the project by invoice.
 Identify the supplier and the crude steel mill on the Form.
 Identify the products that have EPDs.
 The project must meet the minimum 50% EPD requirement, this is calculated automatically in the Form.
 2. Provide the EPDs for all semi-finished products that are declared on the Form as having EPDs.
 3. Provide traceability evidence of the steel products purchased for the project (e.g provide a sample of delivery dockets, invoices, mill certificates).
 DO NOT upload all invoices for the project - the auditor will request additional records if required to verify the purchases.
 4. Provide the SSA Verified Supplier Certificates for all steel feedstock purchased from SSA Verified Suppliers for the project.
 5. For any non-SSA Verified Suppliers - provide evidence that the SSA Credit 4.1 - Supplier Declaration and SSA Credit 4.1 - Manufacturer Declaration were sent to the supplier and manufacturer (ie the 12-month grace period is enacted). | 1,2A,2B,3 |

 SSA Credit 4.2 Carbon Emissions Reduction | Credit 4.2 is mandatory for SSA level 3.
 The carbon emissions from manufacturing processes are reduced by at least 2% over 5 years.
 Reportable energy data is any energy consumed for the manufacturing process.
 Applicants can optionally include energy consumed for transportation to their clients site.
 Records must be accessible to verify a representative sample of the energy data provided in the Form.
 The SSA Credit 4.1 - Carbon Emissions Reduction Form is mandatory. | 1.
 Provide a correctly completed SSA Credit 4.1 - Carbon Emissions Reduction Form - enter energy data for each of the 5 years (for each energy source and each year provided in the SSA Credit 4.1 - Carbon Emissions Reduction Form).
 The average annual carbon emission reduction target of 0.5% per year and 2% over 5years, must be met, this is calculated automatically in the Form.
-4. Provide evidence that the site is tracking its energy use and emissions e.g excel tracking spreadsheet, online energy management system.
-5. Provide a sample of energy provider invoices or equivalent records.
+2. Provide evidence that the site is tracking its energy use and emissions e.g excel tracking spreadsheet, online energy management system.
+3. Provide a sample of energy provider invoices or equivalent records.
 The invoices should reconcile with the data entered into the SSA Credit 4.1 - Carbon Emissions Reduction Form.
 The auditor will request additional records if required.
-3. Provide evidence that a program is in place to continuously monitor and reduce carbon emissions e.g a corporate Carbon Emissions Reduction Plan. | 3 |
+4. Provide evidence that a program is in place to continuously monitor and reduce carbon emissions e.g a corporate Carbon Emissions Reduction Plan. | 3 |

 SSA Credit 5.1 Resource Management | Credit 5.1 is mandatory for SSA level 2A, 2B and 3.
 A Waste Management Plan is the company's strategy and related procedures to identify, measure and reduce waste streams, it must include methods to avoid, reduce, reuse and/or recycle waste generated through the manufacturing process.
 The SSA Credit 5.1 - Waste Use and Reduction Form is mandatory. | 1.
-Provide the sites Waste Management Plan to avoid, reduce, reuse and/or recycle waste 2.
-Provide a correctly completed SSA Credit 5.1 - Waste Use and Reduction Form - enter the total amount of waste generated for each waste stream at the site for a 12-month period.
+Provide the sites Waste Management Plan to avoid, reduce, reuse and/or recycle waste.
+2. Provide a correctly completed SSA Credit 5.1 - Waste Use and Reduction Form - enter the total amount of waste generated for each waste stream at the site for a 12-month period.
 The waste diversion target of 80% must be met, this is calculated automatically in the Form.
 3. Provide evidence that the site is tracking its monthly waste data for each waste stream (e.g monthly data tracking spreadsheet, internal report, waste contractor report).
 The total for the 12-month period should reconcile with the total waste data entered into the SSA Credit 5.1 - Waste Use and Reduction Form.
 4. Provide a sample of invoices for each waste stream (e.g 3 x monthly invoices).
 The invoices should reconcile with the data in the waste tracking system and the SSA Credit 5.1 - Waste Use and Reduction Form.
 The auditor will request additional records if required. | 2A,2B,3 |

 SSA Certification Levels